JuanCaicedo/speaking/README.md

 bandwidth and make it easier to adapt to the unexpected.
 By the end, developers will be able to use these ideas to better create and evaluate software systems.

-# The new asynchrony, understanding async/await

-Asynchronous code is here to stay.
-As javascript is used for more and more complex tasks, asynchronous code becomes more and more complex.
-The great news is that there are tools that make it possible to take that complexity and make it simple, and they come built-in to ES7 (ES 2016)!
-This talk will introduce developers to the async/await features in modern javascript, covering a foundation in promises and generators.
-By the end of the talk, developers will learn some new tricks to tame their asynchronous beasts.

 # Test-driven CSS

 Your styles should be as high quality as all your other code.
 You should be able